irrdnet/irrd/docs/admins/deployment.rst

 * Linux, OpenBSD or MacOS.
 Other platforms are untested, but may work.
 * PyPy or CPython 3.6 through 3.9 with `pip` and `virtualenv` installed.
+  PyPy is recommended over CPython (the "default" Python interpreter), due to some improved performance.
 * A recent version of PostgreSQL.
 Versions 9.6 and 10.5 have been extensively tested.
 * At least 32GB RAM
 * At least 4 CPU cores
 * At least 100GB of disk space (SSD recommended)

-PyPy is recommended over CPython (the "default" Python interpreter), due to improved performance.
+Depending on your needs from IRRd, you may be able to run with fewer resources.
+This depends on how much data you intend to load, and your query load.

 A number of other Python packages are required.
 However, those are automatically installed in the installation process.